 The strategic rationale centers on an idea that sounds ripped from science fiction but is increasingly serious among AI infrastructure planners.
 SpaceX wants to launch data centers into space, and xAI would provide the AI workloads to justify that orbital compute capacity.
 Energy constraints and cooling challenges have become bottlenecks for AI training on Earth.
 Moving compute infrastructure to orbit solves thermal dissipation through the vacuum of space and taps into abundant solar power, though it introduces new challenges around latency and hardware servicing.

 Neither company responded to requests for comment from The Verge, and the specific valuation or timeline for a potential deal remains unclear.
-But the that SpaceX is zeroing in on that June IPO window, which would make it one of the year's highest-profile public debuts.
+But the Financial Times reported this week that SpaceX is zeroing in on that June IPO window, which would make it one of the year's highest-profile public debuts.
 SpaceX was last valued at $350 billion in private markets, making it the most valuable startup on the planet. xAI, meanwhile, has seen its valuation surge since launching Grok, its conversational AI that competes with OpenAI's ChatGPT and Anthropic's Claude.